The War To Sell You A Mattress Is An Internet Nightmare | Fast Company

 The War To Sell You A Mattress Is An Internet Nightmare

 Why did Casper sue a mattress blogger?
-A closer look reveals a secret, billion-dollar battle to get you into bed.
+A closer look reveals a secret, multimillion-dollar battle to get you into bed.

 One day in the spring of 2016 I mentioned to a friend that I needed a new mattress.
 Mine was a sunken hand-me-down that had become about as comfortable as concrete.